About the trial

 What are flexible exports?

 Flexible exports are an alternative to fixed exports, which limit the amount of excess solar that you can export to the grid.
-Solar flexible exports allow network operators like us to monitor and adjust rooftop solar exports in real time.
-This method provides more opportunity for Victorian solar customers to export their excess solar without putting pressure on the network.
+Solar flexible exports allow us to monitor and adjust rooftop solar exports based on available capacity.
+This method allows more Victorian solar customers to export their excess solar without putting pressure on the network.

 How did the trial work?